Sampling random graphs with specified degree sequences: Common MCMC convergence tests

 \subsection{The Gelman-Rubin diagnostic}

-The Gelman-Rubin diagnostic~\cite{gelman2013bayesian} compares the within-sequence variability and between-sequence variability of multiple (at least two) sequences obtained from MCMC walks with starting points sampled from an overdispersed distribution.
+The Gelman-Rubin diagnostic~\cite{gelman1992inference} compares the within-sequence variability and between-sequence variability of multiple sequences (at least two) obtained from MCMCs with starting points sampled from an overdispersed distribution.
 This test is based on the idea that when an MCMC has not yet converged, the variance within each chain is much less than that between the chains, because prior to convergence, the MCMC samples states non-uniformly.
-If $\theta$ denotes the sequence of an MCMC chain, then first, an estimate of the marginal posterior of Var($\theta$), is calculated as a function of the within-sequence variance $(W)$ and between-sequence variance $(B)$ of the multiple sequences.
+If $\theta$ denotes the sequence of an MCMC chain, then first, an estimate of the marginal posterior of Var($\theta$) is calculated as a function of the within-sequence variance $(W)$ and between-sequence variance $(B)$ of the multiple sequences.
 If the MCMC walks have not yet converged, $B$ would overestimate Var($\theta$) because the walks' starting values were chosen to be overdispersed, whereas $W$ would underestimate Var($\theta$) because the MCMC walks have not yet saturated the states in the stationary distribution.

 The Gelman-Rubin statistic is then given by the square root of the ratio of Var($\theta$) and $W$.
 In the stationary distribution of the MCMC, both Var($\theta$) and $W$ should approach the true variance of the MCMC chain, and hence values of the Gelman-Rubin statistic close to 1 indicate convergence.
 In general, practitioners often use a cutoff of 1.1 as an indicator of convergence.
 This convergence test assumes that the stationary distribution of the MCMC is normal.
 Cowles and Carlin~\cite{cowles1996markov} suggest that both the assumption of a normal approximation of the target distribution, and the requirement of multiple MCMC chains with highly dispersed initial conditions, may not be reasonable in most practical situations.